Blockchain-Learning-Group/dapp-fundamentals/course-content/intro-to-dapps.md

 })
 ```

-6. Mint tokens and view the log confirmation in the developer console and token and ETH balance updated!
-Also mint tokens from an account that is not the owner and view the error message.
+__6. Mint tokens and view the log confirmation in the developer console and token and ETH balance updated!
+Also mint tokens from an account that is not the owner and view the error message.__

 *Note testrpc known bug where it will re-broadcast the latest event every time a new connection is made.
 For example every time the browser refreshes in our case the event log will appear.*